bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/year-2019/philippians.md

-<h3>Always when in prayer requesting fellowship.
-1:3-5</h3>
-<h3>Confidence in God&apos;s ultimate purpose.
-1:6</h3>
-<h4>The grounds of his confidence. &quot;He which hath began&quot;</h4>
-<h4>The subject of His confidence.&quot;A good work in you&quot;</h4>
-<h4>The scope of His confidence. &quot;Will perform it until the day of Jesus Christ&quot;</h4>
-<h5>Perfection, full stature</h5>
-<h5>Till Christ is fully formed in you</h5>
-<h5>&quot;Perform&quot; fulfill, terminate, accomplish, finish and perfect</h5>
-<h3>Paul&apos;s prayer for the Philippians 1:7-11</h3>
-<h4>Perfection of love is produced by the increase of the knowledge of the Son of God, &quot;yet more and more in knowledge and in all judgment&quot; Phil.
-3:10 &quot;That I may know Him&quot;</h4>
-<h4>Perfection of love produces the ability to discern.
-1:10 &quot;Approve things that are excellent&quot;</h4>
-<h4>The perfection of love produces purity. &quot;Sincere&quot; &mdash; judged by sunlight.
-Tested as genuine, Pure, &quot;Without offence&quot;</h4>
-<h4>The perfection of love produces a fruitful life.
-1:11 &quot;Being filled With the fruits of righteousness&quot;The nature of man must be changed by grace before he can bear fruit. &quot;Which are by Christ Jesus Unto the Glory and Praise of God&quot; Fruit is the Indication of the general character.</h4>
-<h4>Knowledge is increased by fellowship, love and truth.
-1:7 &quot;Partakers of my grace&quot; Luke 19:15 &quot;gained by trading&quot; To partake of this grace is to communicate the same you receive to others.</h4>
-<h4>&quot;In all judgment&quot; shows our perception advancing</h4>
-<h4>&quot;Approving things that are excellent&quot; Knowledge produces love but love produces greater knowledge.</h4>
 <h3>The Gospel progressing in spite of persecution and false motives.
 1:12-18</h3>
 <h3>Christ magnified by life or by death.
 1:19-26</h3>
 <h3>Unity and humility enforced.
 1:27-30</h3>